ruralocity/aaronsumner.com/source/pages/now.html.markdown

 title: What I'm doing right now
 ---

 This page is inspired by Derek Sivers's [Now Page Movement](http://nownownow.com/about).
-It's current as of May 2, 2018.
+It's current as of August 18, 2018.
 If my priorities change, I'll update the page.

 - I work full-time as a Senior Software Engineer at [O'Reilly Media](https://www.oreilly.com/).
+I work on the backend to software for managing our conferences like OSCON, Strata, Velocity, and Fluent.
+- I have moved to the City of Dreams, also known as [Astoria, Oregon](https://en.wikipedia.org/wiki/Astoria,_Oregon).
 - I do some freelance software development work on the side, under the moniker [Binary BBQ](https://binarybbq.com/).
-I'm not taking any new clients at this time.
+I'm open to select clients at this time.
+Ask me about Rails application security audits and upgrading small-to-medium-sized legacy Rails applications.
-- I spend most of the rest of my time closing out my late grandmother's estate, and moving halfway across the United States to Astoria, Oregon.
-- Errata fixes for my book, _[Everyday Rails Testing with RSpec](https://leanpub.com/everydayrailsrspec)_, are slow going while I address that previous bullet.
-Thanks for your understanding.